YihyunCS/HWID-API/README.md

 Select the Git provider where your repository is hosted (e.g., GitHub).
 Import the repository you just pushed.
 Follow the prompts to configure and deploy your project.

+### Patch Notes (Version 1.0.1)

+- Added a duration parameter to the /register endpoint.
+- This parameter allows you to specify how long an HWID will remain registered.
+- The duration is specified in days.
+Example usage:
+curl -X POST https://<your-vercel-app>.vercel.app/register -H "Content-Type: application/json" -d '{"hwid":"YOUR_HWID","softwareId":"YOUR_SOFTWARE_ID","duration":"30"}'

+- During verification, the system checks if the HWID has expired.
+- If the HWID is expired, it will not be verified and an appropriate message will be returned.

 ### Usage